alan-turing-institute/TuringDataStories/stories/election/mail_vote_model.md

 However, we will find that this choice of prior does not matter very much given the amount of data that is available to estimate the vote probabilities.
+Also, given that the votes in Arizona are more favorable for Trump, the third point above is probably not universally true.
+However, if you try other values for $a$ and $b$ in what follows, you are unlikely to see much difference given the large number of ballots that were cast.

 Once we have specified a prior, we can update our beliefs about the value for a parameter by computing the *posterior*.
 This involves applying Bayes'